 What is internet censorship?
+How does internet censorship work?
 To understand this, we need to understand the history of the Internet.
 In its very early days, the Internet was decentralised.
 It was a public place where computers spoke to each other directly.
 Anyone could build upon open protocols that were governed by a small community of users — just like Mysterium Network (or see our definitive guide to becoming a Mysterium Node Runner).

 This accessibility invited companies to contribute, to experiment, and develop fast.
 Direct peer to peer file sharing was born during this time, in the late 90s.
 The first Internet businesses began to emerge, and they soon abandoned the open protocol design in place of their own centralized alternatives.